Teams Features

 When you click the Submit button on the Adaptive Card, Teams sends an invoke activity.
 The bot processes the verb and data, then responds with a confirmation card — demonstrating the full card → invoke → response round-trip.

-cd dotnet && dotnet run --project samples/TeamsSamplecd node && npx tsx samples/teams-sample/index.tscd python/samples/teams-sample && python main.pyTyping Indicators
+cd dotnet && dotnet run --project samples/03-teams-featurescd node && npx tsx samples/03-teams-features/index.tscd python/samples/03-teams-features && python main.pyTyping Indicators

 Show the user that your bot is working on a reply.
 Typing activities are part of the core Bot Service protocol (not Teams-specific), but they are especially useful in Teams where users expect real-time feedback.